-The Library provides students with access to over 50 open access computers: 44 Windows PCs, 2 Apple Macintosh desktop workstations, and 9 Windows PC laptops.
-In addition to providing open access to the Internet, the Library's computers are loaded with Microsoft Office software.
-Computers are also loaded with website and advanced graphic design software including Adobe Creative Cloud including Dreamweaver, Photoshop, Illustrator, InDesign, and Acrobat Professional.
+The Library is fully Wi-Fi enabled and provides students with access to over 50 open access computers including both PCs (WIndows) and Apple (Mac) work stations.
+In addition to providing open access to the Internet, the Library's computers are loaded with Microsoft Office software and Adobe Creative Cloud including Dreamweaver, Photoshop, Illustrator, InDesign, and Acrobat Professional.
+A full list of available programs can be found at the Library's Technology page.
 Assistive technology is available on all computer workstations.
-Students can print in black and white or color from library workstations or from their own personal laptops or mobile devices.
-Alternatively, students may can make digital scans of books, or other printed material and save to a USB personal storage device or email.
-The Library also offers a tool and equipment lending library, and 3-D printing and laser cutter services.
+Students can print in black and white or color from library workstations or from their own personal laptops or mobile devices using the campus printing system.
+Alternatively, students may make digital scans of books, or other printed material and save to a USB personal storage device or email.
+The Library also has a Makerspace, tool and equipment lending library, and 3D printing and laser cutter services.